 Why do you need a registered agent?

-According to Indiana state laws, all businesses must have a registered agent on file.
-The purpose of the agent is to receive all government and other official notices/mail for your LLC.
+According to Indiana state laws, all businesses must have a registered agent on file as a consistent contact person for your LLC.

 What are the main requirements for a registered agent?